Published Jul 2, 2021

 The top, right, bottom, left, and z-index properties

 To adjust position we have the top, right, bottom, left, and z-index properties.
 The first four take exact values or percentages.
 The z-index property is used to adjust the stacking order of layers.
-Since there are a few rules you need to know, we will look at z-index at a later date.
+Since we don't need to change the stacking order in this demonstration, we will look at z-index at a later date.

-To adjust the position we use the top, right, bottom, left, and z-index properties on an absolutely positioned element.
+To adjust the position we use the top, right, bottom, and left properties on an absolutely positioned element.
 Some things to note about an element positioned absolute are:

-• They are removed from the normal flow of the document.
+• The element is removed from the normal flow of the document.

 Position or move the inner element to the bottom right corner

-Taking that our element is 300px by 200px and our child element is 150px by 100px and we want to move our inner child element to the bottom right corner we need to move it from the left and top by half, so 150px and 100px respectively.
-To only move the second set we need to add new class, let's call it inner-2.
+Taking that our element is 300px by 200px and our child element is 150px by 100px, and we want to move our inner child element to the bottom right corner we need to move it from the left and top by half, so 150px and 100px respectively.
+To only move the second set, we need to add a new class, let's call it inner-2.

 <div class="outer">